 The closest neighbor of San Francisco, Napa Valley prepares different environment for the unforgettable day trips from Sacramento.
 Hundreds of hillside vineyards change the familiar scenery of San Francisco and fill your days with wine tasting, gourmet restaurants, and spa-treatment centers.
 For those who are indifferent to good wine, Castello di Amorosa got different kind of entertainment.
 Built in the 13th century, this Tuscan castle entices with incredible architecture, a drawbridge over a moat, and beautiful scenery.

 Those who have enough of the wine and food find a temporary escape at di Rosa, an outdoor sculpture garden with over 2,000 works.
-Robert Louis Stevenson State Park also helps leave the wineries behind and immerse in untamed nature.
+Picking up the baton of offering the most unexpected day trips from Sacramento, Robert Louis Stevenson State Park further inspires you to leave the wineries behind and immerse in untamed nature.

 2 hours from Sacramento

 Lake Tahoe calls the names of all nature enthusiasts wishing to escape Sacramento for the irresistible day trips by the lake.
 Located just two hours away, the place is a prime jewel in the Sierra Nevada Mountains right on the border of California and Nevada.
-Lake Tahoe allures with its pristine beaches, gorgeous natural surroundings, crystal-clear water, and top-notch ski resorts.
+One of the most sought-after weekend getaways, Lake Tahoe allures with its pristine beaches, gorgeous natural surroundings, crystal-clear water, and top-notch ski resorts.

 Read more: A Guide to Visiting South Lake Tahoe